 Many factors influence caffeine levels in coffee, so the amounts for each drink can vary widely.
 However, this general guide can help you determine approximately how much caffeine is in your coffee drink.

-- Drip brewed Passiona Excelsa/Arabica low-caffeine coffee blend (6 oz): 40-60 mg
+- Drip brewed Passiona Excelsa / Arabica low-caffeine coffee blend (6 oz): 40 to 60 mg

-- Drip brewed decaf coffee (8 oz): 2-12 mg, although testing has shown that decaf coffee levels are sometimes much higher
+- Drip brewed decaf coffee (8 oz): 2 to 12 mg, although testing has shown that decaf coffee levels are sometimes much higher

 - Einstein Bros. coffee (16 oz): 206 mg

 - Percolated coffee (5 oz): 80 to 135 mg

 Espresso is generally lower in caffeine than drip brewed coffee.